 DOL accepts complaints by aggrieved persons or organizations or through its own initiated investigation relating to misrepresentation or failure of the employer to meet the conditions stated in the LCA.
-An aggrieved employee has 12 months after the latest date on which the alleged violations were committed to file a complaint with DOL; however, this Statute of Limitation does not apply to employer's back pay liability.
+An aggrieved employee has 12 months after the latest date on which the alleged violations were committed to file a complaint; however, this Statute of Limitations does not apply to an employer’s back pay liability.

-If the employer fails to pay an H-1B worker the "required wage," it can be ordered to pay back pay or make up the deficiency.
+If the employer fails to pay an H-1B worker the “required wage,” it can be ordered to pay back pay or make-up the deficiency.
 The regulations require the WHD Administrator to determine whether an employer has the proper documentation to support its wage attestation.
-The Administrator may contact the Employment and Training Administration (ETA)[vii], a part of DOL, to get the prevailing wage.
-The regulation is permissive, and the ETA's determination is merely an option that Administrator can use in its investigation.
-If in case the employer fails to support through proper documentation how it arrived at the prevailing wage level, the Administrator can use the employer's Letter of Support and I-129 forms submitted to the United States and Citizenship Services[viii] (USCIS) for the approval of H-1B petition in determining whether the employee was appropriately classified at the specific wage level.
+The Administrator may contact the Employment and Training Administration (ETA)vii, a part of DOL, to get the prevailing wage.
+The regulation is permissive, and the ETA’s determination is merely an option that the Administrator can use in its investigation.
+If the employer fails to support, through proper documentation, how it arrived at the prevailing wage level, the Administrator can use the employer’s Letter of Support and I-129 Forms submitted to the United States and Citizenship Servicesviii (USCIS) for the approval of H-1B petition in determining whether the employee was appropriately classified at the specific wage level.

 Civil Money Penalties for H-1B Violations and Debarment for Non-Compliance.